SEMjs-Workshops/vue-js/README.md

 ### Serving Vue Apps

 To serve a specific app, run the following command.
-Make sure you replace `<app>` with an app name (e.g. `lab-1`).
+Make sure you replace `<app>` with an app name (e.g. `lab-backend-api`).

 ```
 npm run serve src/<app>/main.js
 ```

-For example, the following command will start `lab-1`:
+For example, the following command will start `lab-backend-api`:

 ```
-npm run serve src/lab-1/main.js
+npm run serve src/lab-backend-api/main.js
 ```

 Browse to http://localhost:8080 to see the app.

 ### Testing Vue Apps

 To run the tests for a specific app, run the following command.
-Make sure you replace `<app>` with an app name (e.g. `lab-1`).
+Make sure you replace `<app>` with an app name (e.g. `lab-backend-api`).

 ```
 npm test -- src/<app> --watch
 ```

-For example, the following command will run the tests for `lab-1`:
+For example, the following command will run the tests for `lab-backend-api`:

 ```
-npm test -- src/lab-1 --watch
+npm test -- src/lab-backend-api --watch
 ```

 Note that watch mode is enabled.
 The test runner (Jest) will automatically rerun the tests when you make changes.